 Board of Directors

-PHO is accountable to the Minister of Health and Long-Term Care through the Chair of the Board of Directors.
+PHO is accountable to the Minister of Health through the Chair of the Board of Directors.
 PHO operates organizationally as a separate entity from the government but is a part of government within a broader accountability framework set in government agreements, directives and procedures.

 The Board is responsible for strategic planning and oversight of PHO.
-The Board ensures that PHO’s strategic, business and operational plans, policies and activities are consistent with the Ministry of Health and Long-Term Care’s (MOHLTC) policy directions as communicated by the Minister.
+The Board ensures that PHO’s strategic, business and operational plans, policies and activities are consistent with the Ministry of Health’s (MOHLTC) policy directions as communicated by the Minister.
 The Board is composed of up to 13 members, recruited and appointed through the Public Appointments Secretariat.

 Linda Rothstein (LL.B.
 University of Toronto) is partner of Paliare Roland Barristers, a law practice with expertise in class actions, commercial litigation, professional liability, public law and appeals.
 In addition to serving as Vice-Chair of PHO’s Board of Directors, Linda serves as Chair of PHO’s Governance Standing Committee (GSC).
 She is also the Chair of the Law Foundation of Ontario.